A list of all Undergraduate courses in Liberal & Civic Studies:

 129 Praxis: REACH program (.25)

-The Praxis courses are a sequence of two optional .25-credit courses.
-Offered every semester, these courses enable students to involve themselves in exploration of the arts, community service, or public policy.
-In addition to field work (e.g., attending plays or museums; doing community service; working in student government, environmental projects, or in a political campaign), students meet frequently to discuss their experiences.
-They produce a culminating paper or project.
-This course may be repeated for credit as content varies.
+The Praxis courses are a sequence of optional .25-credit courses.
+Offered every semester, these courses enable students to involve themselves in structured community service, environmental, public policy or education-related fieldwork.
+In addition to fieldwork, students meet to discuss their experiences and produce a culminating paper or project.
+These courses may be repeated for credit as content varies.
 Satisfies Community Engagement of the Core Curriculum.

 Students take this course in the semester immediately after Senior Capstone I. The course, which consists of eight sessions, assists students in preparing their academic portfolios and themselves for their assessment interview, which occurs in the latter part of the semester.
 Prerequisites: Senior Capstone I